 - Make sure you leave an itinerary and emergency phone numbers with several people before you leave.

 - Finally, be very careful about what you share on social media.
-Remember, thieves are looking for unoccupied homes, so be careful when it comes to sharing those shots of you and your family having the time of your lives!
+Remember, thieves are looking for unoccupied homes, so be prudent about sharing those shots of you and your family having the time of your lives!